miekg/skydns2/README.md

 * TTL - the time-to-live of the service, overriding the default TTL.
 If the etcd key also has a TTL, the minimum of this value and the etcd TTL is used.

 Path is the only mandatory field.
+The lookups into Etcd will be done with a *lower* cased path name.

 Adding the service can thus be done with: